195-Patika-Dev-Paycore-Net-Bootcamp/Berk_Demircioglu_Assignment_3/README.md

 ## Delete Method
 - This method is used to delete a container according to the parameters taken from body to the list.
-- If a staff instance not on the list is tried to be deleted, the program transmits the required message.
+- If a vehicle instance not on the list is tried to be deleted, the program transmits the required message.

 ![](https://github.com/195-Patika-Dev-Paycore-Net-Bootcamp/assignment-3-berkdemirciogluu/blob/master/images/containerdelete.png)
 <p align="center"> Figure 16.
 Delete Method </p>